Please click for an up-to-date look at my citations h-index and i10-index on Scholar Google.

 - Published Non-Refereed Articles in Professional Journals and Magazines

-Agyeman, J and McLaren D (under contract) Sharing Cities (MIT Press)
+Agyeman, J and McLaren D (forthcoming 2015) Sharing Cities (MIT Press)

 Agyeman, J (2013) Introducing Just Sustainabilities: Policy, Planning and Practice.
 (Zed Books).